nci/scores/docs/data.md

 #### Point-Based Data

-Point-based observations are shared routinely between countries for the purposes of weather modelling.
+Point-based observations (e.g. from weather stations or buoys) are shared routinely between countries for the purposes of weather modelling.

 The NOAA Integrated Surface Database (ISD) provides hourly point-based (*in-situ*) weather station data globally.
 It is a good starting point for understanding how to work with point-based data.
 For more information about the NOAA ISD see [https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database](https://www.ncei.noaa.gov/products/land-based-station/integrated-surface-database).